zachoriel/Noxious/README.md

 ![InGame1](https://user-images.githubusercontent.com/31017086/60045541-f8bf3300-9679-11e9-935a-bce931b14732.png)

-Noxious is a small survival/maze game about trying to escape a poisonous world, by finding ingredients for a cure before it's too late.
+Noxious is a small survival / procedural maze game about trying to escape a poisonous world, by finding ingredients for a cure before it's too late.

 Game Information: